 Long-term rental financing has become a popular offering by many private and hard money lenders that have historically focused on short-term lending.
-Also known as LTR loans or DSCR loans, these private mortgages are a great solution for investors that buy and hold properties for cash flow.
+Also known as LTR (long-term rental) loans or DSCR (debt service coverage ratio) loans, these private mortgages are a great solution for investors that buy and hold properties for cash flow.

 Private lending is typically much faster than dealing with banks.
 If you’re on a tight timeline, chances are the loan will fund faster with the non-conventional lender.
 Most long-term rental loans close in 1 to 3 weeks.